 Thomas C. Goolsby

 Thomas C. Goolsby, of Wilmington, NC, was appointed by the North Carolina General Assembly in 2015 and reappointed in 2019 to serve on the Board of Governors of the University of North Carolina System.
 His term will end in 2023.

-Goolsby serves as vice chair of the University Governance Committee and vice chair of the Military and Veterans Affairs, as secretary of the Committee on Audit, Risk Management, and Compliance, and as a member of the Committee on Personnel and Tenure.
+Goolsby serves as vice chair of the University Governance Committee and vice chair of the Military and Veterans Affairs Committee.
 He is an advocate for free or lower tuition in higher education and access to quality education for all students.